bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/info2/labs/lab-03.md

 * I can read from a text file using a Reader, eg. BufferedReader.
 * I can write to a text file using a Writer, eg. BufferedWriter.
 * I close my streams after I finished reading or writing.
+* I can use try-with-resources to make sure that in the end, a resource is always closed

 I can handle Exceptions:
 * When a method could throw an exception, I know how to handle it with a try-catch-block.